MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/use-managed-identities-with-scom-mi.md

 A common challenge when building cloud applications is how to securely manage the credentials in your code for authenticating various services without saving them locally on a developer workstation or in source control.

 *Managed identities for Azure* solve this problem for all your resources in Azure Active Directory by providing them with automatically managed identities.
-You can use a service's identity to authenticate any service that supports Azure Active Directory authentication, including Key Vault, without any credentials stored in your code.
+You can use a service's identity to authenticate any service that supports Azure Active Directory authentication, including Key Vault, without  sorting any credentials in your code.

 >[!Note]
 >- *Managed identities for Azure* are the new name for the service formerly known as Managed Service Identity (MSI).